 is an oral inhibitor of the mTOR pathway.
 Zortress/Certican is approved in countries including the US, EU member states and Japan for the prevention of organ rejection in adult patients at low to moderate immunological risk receiving an allogeneic kidney or liver transplant.
 Additionally, it is approved in EU member states and Japan for adult patients receiving a heart transplant.
 First approved in July 2003, Zortress/Certican is now available in more than 80 countries worldwide and is the only mTOR inhibitor approved for liver and heart transplants.

 was first approved as Ilaris in 2009 for cryopyrin-associated periodic syndromes.
 In 2017, data from CANTOS, a Phase III study evaluating quarterly injections of ACZ885 in people with a prior heart attack and inflammatory atherosclerosis, was presented at the European Society of Cardiology Congress and published simultaneously in The New England Journal of Medicine and The Lancet.
 A review of a blinded, pre-planned lung cancer safety analysis revealed a 77% reduction in lung cancer mortality and a 67% reduction in lung cancer cases in patients treated with 300 mg of ACZ885.
-As a result of these findings, Novartis has initiated three Phase III studies of ACZ885 in lung cancer, with data from primary analyses expected to report out in 2021.
+As a result of these findings, Novartis initiated the CANOPY clinical program, which includes three Phase III studies of ACZ885, a selective IL-β inhibitor in lung cancer.
+Data from CANOPY primary analyses are expected to report out in 2021.
 We received a complete response letter from the FDA in October 2018 regarding our supplemental Biologics License Application for ACZ885 in cardiovascular risk reduction.

 is a fully human monoclonal antibody that selectively neutralizes interleukin-17A (IL-17A).
+Cosentyx is approved in more than 90 countries, including the US, EU member states and Japan, for the treatment of moderate to severe plaque psoriasis.
+It is approved in more than 80 countries, including the US and EU member states, for the treatment of adults with ankylosing spondylitis and psoriatic arthritis.
 Cosentyx is in Phase III development in non-radiographic axial spondyloarthritis.
 We expect results from this trial in 2019.
 Cosentyx is also in a Phase III head-to-head clinical trial in psoriatic arthritis against Humira® (adalimumab), and a Phase III head-to-head clinical trial in ankylosing spondylitis against the Sandoz biosimilar Hyrimoz (adalimumab).

 is a first-in-class angiotensin receptor/neprilysin inhibitor approved and marketed for the treatment of chronic heart failure with reduced ejection fraction (HFrEF).
 Novartis is conducting multiple studies of Entresto as part of the FortiHFy clinical program.
 FortiHFy includes studies to provide reinforcing evidence in HFrEF, such as PIONEER-HF and TRANSITION, which both read out in 2018 and confirmed safety as well as superiority of Entresto versus enalapril, an angiotensin-converting enzyme inhibitor (ACE inhibitor), in the hospital setting in a wide range of HFrEF patients hemodynamically stabilized after an acute decompensated heart failure event.
 FortiHFy also includes studies to investigate Entresto use in novel indications and expanded patient populations.
-These include PARAGON-HF and PARALLAX-HF, Phase III trials of Entresto in patients with chronic heart failure with preserved ejection fraction (PARAGON-HF enrollment is completed and results are expected in 2019, while PARALLAX-HF enrollment is ongoing and results are expected in 2020); PARADISE-MI, a Phase III trial for patients at high risk for heart failure after an acute myocardial infarction (enrollment is ongoing and results are expected in 2020); PARALLEL-HF, a Phase III trial in Japan for patients with HFrEF (enrollment is completed and results are expected in 2019); and PANORAMA- HF, a Phase III trial for pediatric patients with heart failure (enrollment is ongoing and results are expected in 2021).
+These include PARAGON-HF and PARALLAX-HF, Phase III trials of Entresto in patients with chronic heart failure with preserved ejection fraction (PARAGON-HF study closeout is in progress and results are expected in 2019, while PARALLAX-HF has also completed enrollment with results expected in 2020); PARADISE-MI, a Phase III trial for patients at high risk for heart failure after an acute myocardial infarction (enrollment is ongoing and results are expected in 2020); PARALLEL-HF, a Phase III trial in Japan for patients with HFrEF (study is complete and results are expected in 2019); and PANORAMA- HF, a Phase III trial for pediatric patients with heart failure (enrollment is ongoing and results are expected in 2021).

 belongs to a novel class of antimalarial compounds called imidazolopiperazines.
 It has the potential to clear malaria infection, including resistant strains, and to block the transmission of the malaria parasite.
 As demonstrated in a Phase IIa proof-of-concept trial, the compound is fast-acting and potent across multiple stages of the parasite's lifecycle, rapidly clearing both Plasmodium falciparum and Plasmodium vivax parasites.
 In August 2017, Novartis began a Phase IIb study to test multiple dosing combinations and dosing schedules of KAF156 and lumefantrine, including the feasibility of a single dose therapy in adults, adolescents and children.

 is a selective cyclin-dependent kinase inhibitor that inhibits two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6).
-Novartis is continuing to assess Kisqali through the MONALEESA clinical trial program, which includes MONALEESA-2, MONALEESA-3 and MONALEESA-7, as well as the NataLEE adjuvant trial.
-These trials are evaluating Kisqali in multiple endocrine therapy combinations across a broad range of patients, including men and premenopausal women.
+Novartis continues to assess Kisqali in the MONALEESA-2 and MONALEESA-3 trials in metastatic breast cancer as well as in the adjuvant setting in the NataLEE trial.
+These trials are evaluating Kisqali in multiple endocrine therapy combinations and treatment settings.
 Kisqali was developed by Novartis as part of a drug discovery collaboration with Astex Pharmaceuticals.

 is a CD19-directed genetically modified autologous chimeric antigen receptor T-cell (CAR-T) therapy that uses the patient’s own immune system to fight certain types of cancer.
 CARs are engineered proteins that enable a patient’s own T-cells to seek out specific target proteins present on a patient’s cancerous cells.
 When these cells are reintroduced into the patient’s blood, they demonstrate the potential to bind to the cancer cells and destroy them.
 Kymriah targets a protein called CD19, which is associated with a number of B-cell malignancies.
-Novartis is starting pivotal clinical studies of Kymriah in relapsed or refractory (r/r) follicular lymphoma, adult r/r acute lymphoblastic leukemia (ALL), first-line high-risk pediatric ALL, diffuse large B-cell lymphoma after first relapse, and r/r chronic lymphoblastic leukemia.
+Novartis is starting pivotal clinical studies of Kymriah in relapsed or refractory (r/r) follicular lymphoma, adult r/r acute lymphoblastic leukemia (ALL), first-line high-risk pediatric ALL and diffuse large B-cell lymphoma after first relapse.
 Novartis and the University of Pennsylvania’s Perelman School of Medicine, which developed Kymriah, have a global collaboration to research, develop and commercialize CAR-T therapies, including Kymriah, for the investigational treatment of cancers.

 is a potent, non-bile acid, farnesoid X receptor (FXR) agonist that is being developed for the treatment of nonalcoholic steatohepatitis (NASH).
 LJN452 has been shown to reduce steatosis, inflammation, and fibrosis in animal models, alongside a favorable safety profile in first in-human studies.
 This oral treatment is designed to break the cycle of fatty build-up in the liver and harness the body’s built-in mechanisms for coping with excess bile acid.
 Recruitment is underway for the first LJN452 clinical study with histological endpoints in NASH patients.